Community Catalyst Fund

 Key requirements:

-This fund is for community groups and voluntary organisations based in Brighton & Hove.
-You need to show how your work will help make the city better, fairer, or healthier.
-You must be able to prove the impact your work has on local people.
+This fund is for community groups and voluntary organisations based in or serving Brighton & Hove.
+You must be able to show evidence of the difference your work makes to beneficiaries.
+It is not for businesses or individuals.

 Full details from Brighton & Hove City Council